StevenDixonDev/TinyER/Readme.md

     - Use
         - allows the user to define intermediary functions that run at defined routes or on all routes.
     - Set
-        - allows the user to specify a rendering engine
+        - allows the user to specify settings for the app
     - Engine
         - the engine used for render
     - Response